B3RR10/pass-autotype/README.md

 # pass-autotype

-This script is based on the fzf-pass script by ReekyMarko https://git.reekynet.com/ReekyMarko/fzf-pass/ but using dmenu instead of fzf, which works on wayland without additional configuration.
-It uses ydotool to type the information.
+This script is based on the fzf-pass script by ReekyMarko https://git.reekynet.com/ReekyMarko/fzf-pass/ but using fuzzel instead of fzf, which works on wayland without additional configuration.
+It uses wtype to type the information.

 ## Installation